-Juvenile Law Center (JLC) is the oldest multi-issue public interest law firm for children in the United States, founded in 1975 to advance the rights and well-being of children in jeopardy.
-JLC pays particular attention to the needs of children who come within the purview of public agencies - for example, abused or neglected children placed in foster homes, delinquent youth sent to residential treatment facilities or adult prisons, or children in placement with specialized services needs.
-JLC works to ensure children are treated fairly by systems that are supposed to help them, and that children receive the treatment and services that these systems are supposed to provide.
-JLC also works to ensure that children's rights to due process are protected at all stages of juvenile court proceedings, from arrest through disposition, from post-disposition through appeal, and that the juvenile and adult criminal justice systems consider the unique developmental differences between youth and adults in enforcing these rights.
+Juvenile Law Center is the oldest public interest law firm for children in the United States, founded in 1975 to advance the rights and well-being of children in jeopardy.
+Juvenile Law Center pays particular attention to the needs of children who come within the purview of public agencies - for example, abused or neglected children placed in foster homes, adjudicated delinquent youth, or children in placement with specialized services needs.
+Juvenile Law Center works to ensure children are treated fairly by systems that are supposed to help them, and that children receive the treatment and services that these systems are supposed to provide.
+Juvenile Law Center also works to ensure that children's rights to due process are protected at all stages of juvenile court proceedings, from arrest through disposition, and from post-disposition through appeal.